SoftwareAG/c8y-docs/content/change-logs/application-enablement/ui-c8y-1020-0-0-added-alert-when-mo-delete-operation-is-taking-more-time.md

 ticket: MTM-50050
 version: 1020.0.0
 ---
 In some situations, managed object operations in Cumulocity IoT could take an unexpectedly long time without providing any feedback to the user.
-To improve visibility, an alert is now shown in the UI when a certain operation exceeds a specific duration.
+For more transparency, an alert is now shown in the UI when a certain operation exceeds a specific duration.